wordofwarning/wordofwarning.org/hab/socialexperiment/index.md

 **For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**<br>(Direct link to proposal form is <a href="https://forms.gle/rAnfSN2AQP5xv6e9A" target="_blank">here</a> in case of issues with posthaven.)

-Proposal Deadline: open on a rolling basis and closing 17 days before each event — November's deadline is Mon 2 Nov at noon.
+Proposal Deadline: open on a rolling basis and closing 17 days before each event — November's deadline is Mon 2 Nov at noon and February's is Mon 25 Jan at noon.

 [Social Experiment](/socialexperiment) presented by [Word of Warning](/) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.